wpendl99/.github/profile/webServices/express/express.md

 });
 ```

-It is common for middleware functions to add functionality to the `res` object so that other middleware can access their functionality.
-You see this happening with the cookie-parser as it adds the `cookies` object for reading and setting cookies to the `res` object.
+It is common for middleware functions to add fields to the `req` object so that other middleware can access the functionality they provide.
+You see this happening when the cookie-parser middleware adds the `cookies` object for reading cookies to the `req` object.
+In the example above, we use `req.cookies` to simply pull the cookie out of the request HTTP header and send it back in the response body.

 ## Error handling middleware